Inventors-Way/LabBench.CPAR/README.md

 delivered with the CPAR Runner software, which is not supported by this toolbox.
 In that case you will have to install and configure LabBench.
 You may also wish to install and configure LabBench on an additional computer, in the case it is easier or only possible to use Matlab on a second computer.
-The for LabBench license is tied to the device, and consequently, you can install LabBench on as many computers you require without limitation.
+The LabBench license for CPAR is tied to the device, and consequently, you can install LabBench on as many computers you require without limitation.

 If you require to install LabBench on additional computers, or if it has not been installed